Regional Management (NYSE:RM) PT Lowered to $28.00 at Keefe, Bruyette & Woods

-Regional Management (NYSE:RM – Get Rating) had its target price lowered by investment analysts at Keefe, Bruyette & Woods from $35.00 to $28.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
-The firm presently has a “market perform” rating on the credit services provider’s stock.
-Keefe, Bruyette & Woods’ target price points to a potential upside of 6.95% from the company’s current price.
+Regional Management (NYSE:RM – Get Rating) had its price target decreased by Keefe, Bruyette & Woods from $35.00 to $28.00 in a report issued on Tuesday, Benzinga reports.
+Keefe, Bruyette & Woods currently has a market perform rating on the credit services provider’s stock.

-Several other brokerages have also recently weighed in on RM.
-Stephens upped their price objective on shares of Regional Management from $26.00 to $38.00 in a research note on Thursday, February 9th.
-BMO Capital Markets increased their price target on shares of Regional Management from $34.00 to $37.00 and gave the company a “market perform” rating in a research note on Friday, February 10th.
-Finally, StockNews.com started coverage on shares of Regional Management in a research note on Thursday, March 16th.
-They set a “buy” rating on the stock.
-Three equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $34.33.
+Several other analysts also recently weighed in on the stock.
+StockNews.com started coverage on shares of Regional Management in a report on Thursday, March 16th.
+They issued a buy rating on the stock.
+Stephens raised their price target on Regional Management from $26.00 to $38.00 in a report on Thursday, February 9th.
+Finally, BMO Capital Markets lifted their price target on Regional Management from $34.00 to $37.00 and gave the company a market perform rating in a research note on Friday, February 10th.
+Three investment analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Regional Management currently has an average rating of Hold and an average price target of $34.33.

 Institutional Investors Weigh In On Regional Management